 8. Be active on social media and promote your food blog

-Pinterest first, then, Google plus, Facebook, Twitter and a few others are what you need.
+Pinterest first, then, Google plus, Facebook, Twitter, and a few others are what you need.
 If you have someone who can help you with social activity, that’s great.
 But make sure to post daily at least, on Pinterest and Facebook.

 On Facebook, for example, you should join some groups, and create your blog page of course.
 Ask questions and answer others and be loved, that’s what you have to do.

 If you help people with good recipes and attractive photos, they will ask themselves about you and what you’re doing, and they will visit your blog later.
 At the same time, don’t believe much on Facebook traffic, it’s not targeted as Google and not all the visitors from Facebook are really interested.
-However, the good traffic amount should bring good results as well.
+However, a good traffic amount should bring good results as well.

-9. How to monetize a food Blog and make money?
+9. How to monetize a food blog?

 I’ve kept this to the last because you need to focus on your blog content and forget money in the beginning.
 Give yourself a few months at least, with periodic posting.
 Let’s say something more than 6 months will start bringing some traffic from Google.